mayureeb/mayureeb.github.io/_teaching/2019-winter-teaching-1.md

 location: "Seattle, WA"
 ---

-• Revised and developed new course and project material for a class of 40+ students.
-Updated the programming language-based assignments and exams based on the latest technological developments.

-• Taught lectures and conducted lab work on Python, SQL, and R programming languages.
+Revised and developed new course and project material for a class of 40+ students.
+Updated the programming language-based assignments and exams based on the latest technological developments.Taught lectures and conducted lab work on Python, SQL, and R programming languages.